 Let’s cover a few.

-Here are some of the top advanced chatbot features you might need to consider before picking the best chatbot tool or platform.
+Here are some of the top advanced chatbot capabilities and features you might need to consider before picking the best chatbot tool or platform.

 It’s really important to have a CRM integration.
 This is especially crucial when you are using your bot to gather leads and funnel them into the right hands.